barryross/15puzzle/README.md

 ### Testing

-- Create tests to ensure custom components such as `<GamePiece/>` render what they are supposed to, when they are supposed to
+- Create tests to ensure custom components such as `<GamePiece>` render what they are supposed to, when they are supposed to
-- Incorporate integration tests to ensure action creators, sagas and reducers are working together properly to update the store
 - Incorporate e2e tests in the browser to test overall user experience

 ### Performance & Scalability
 - Review current performance and number of times components are rendering unnecessarily, use `shouldComponentUpdate()` where helpful

-### Refactoring

-- Disable Redux DevTools for production build

 # Authors